Skip to main content

 • estimate total burden or number of ‘cases’ of a condition

-• compare levels between age groups or areas
+• compare levels between areas

 • Respiratory conditions